 This blog shows you how to calculate the gross and net rental yields, and gives you some quick tips on how to improve them.

-Gross rental yield is the annual rent as a percentage of the purchase price or value of a property.
+Gross rental yield is the annual rent as a percentage of the investment price or value of a property.

-If you are researching an investment property purchase, working out the gross rental yield can give you a quick overview of how the property is likely to perform and how it will affect your overall cash flow.
+If you are researching an investment property, working out the gross rental yield can give you a quick overview of how the property is likely to perform and how it will affect your overall cash flow.

 To work out the gross rental yield, you will need two figures.
 The annual rental income and the property value.